web2solutions/redis-em-5-minutos/README.md

 # Sorted Sets
-# A sorted set is similar to a regular set, but now each value has an associated score.
-# This score is used to sort the elements in the set.

 ZADD key [NX|XX] [CH] [INCR] score member [score member ...]  # add one or more members to a sorted set, or update its score if it already exists